 - How to Get Help with Your Mortgage During COVID-19, July 9, 2020 Spanish, Korean, Chinese, Vietnamese, and Bangla

 - NCLC sponsored a series of free webinars for advocates in May 2020.
-See below to listen to archived webinars and access materials.
+Listen to archived webinars and access materials:

 COVID-19 and Mortgage Relief for Homeowners: CARES Act Protections, May 7, 2020.
 Webinar recording and materials.
 This webinar will provide an overview of the forbearance and post-forbearance options for federally-backed mortgages, including an explanation of what the CARES Act requires and a discussion of the servicing policies of Fannie Mae, Freddie Mac, FHA, VA, and USDA (Andrea Bopp Stark- NCLC, Sarah Bolling Mancini-NCLC)